Trial and error: Simplest applications

 Ashby (1960, section 11/5) offers three simple strategies for dealing with the same basic exercise-problem, which have very different efficiencies.
-Suppose a collection of 1000 on/off switches have to be set to a particular combination by random-based testing, where each test is expected to take one second.
+Suppose a collection of 1000 on/off switches has to be set to a particular combination by random-based testing, where each test is expected to take one second.
 [This is also discussed in Traill (1978–2006, section C1.2].
 The strategies are: